montehurd/mediawiki-quickstart/README.md

 But keep in mind this is NOT the place to add default settings for extensions or skins - your component's [LocalSettings.php](#localsettingsphp-required) is the place for this

-# Importing Mediawiki XML page dumps
+# Importing MediaWiki XML page dumps

 When you run `./fresh_install`, page dump XML files found in [`import-on-fresh-install/pages/`](import-on-fresh-install/pages/) will be imported into the fresh MediaWiki instance